 Her work involves testing products in The Home Depot’s engineering laboratory and sharing her findings with engineers.
 She regularly calls on lessons learned from her Construction Ready training.

 “I laid down some concrete, and I also had to drill some holes for the concrete” she says of one recent job assignment.
 “I had no idea how to do any of those things coming out of college; the only experience I had was from Construction Ready PLUS.

 “From Construction Ready, the construction math is essential,” she continues.
 “I’m still using it on a day to day basis.
 And, from Construction Ready PLUS, being able to read blueprints.
 I had to go back into my book that was issued during Construction Ready PLUS and re-teach myself how to read electrical blueprints.
 So being able to use those skills and apply them to the real world is really cool.”

 Besides that, Cadeau says, the job is just plain fun.
 Recently, for example, she was called on to test the strength of some Husky (a private brand of The Home Depot) totes and compare them to another brand of totes.

 “Husky exceeded my expectations, with well over 1,500 pounds [of force] and it didn’t even crack.
-Next week I’m going to be taking a 100-pound bag and using a six-foot pendulum and seeing if I can break some concrete.
+Next time I’m going to be taking a 100-pound bag and using a six-foot pendulum and seeing if I can break some concrete.
 It’s really fun.”